-VALUE: \$4.7 million per year

 PREFERENCE: Property certified by the Division of Forestry as managed timberland shall be valued based upon the land's potential to produce future income according to its use and productive potential as managed timberland

-STATUTE: West Virginia Code §11-1C-11b(a)

 This preferential valuation treatment was approved by the voters in a constitutional amendment to encourage the development and maintenance of managed timberland in the State.
 The preference arose out of concern that excessive property taxation encourages the clear-cutting of forest land.
 Managed timberland is defined by legislative regulation to include surface real property of at least ten contiguous acres which is devoted to forest use, has sufficient numbers of commercially valuable trees and is managed pursuant to a State-approved plan.